-- CIR PA – Works for the Prefectural International Affairs Division and the PA role is built into their CIR role.
+- CIR PA – Works for the Saga Prefectural Government International Affairs Division and the PA role is built into their CIR role.
 They are PA from August-July

 - ALT PA – A Prefectural ALT who volunteers to take on the role and continues to work as an ALT as well as a PA.
 They are PA from April-March

-- Japanese PA – Works for the Prefectural International Affairs Division, usually the supervisor of the CIR PA.
+- Japanese PA – Works for the Saga Prefectural Government International Affairs Division, usually the supervisor of the CIR PA.